trussworks/terraform-aws-iam-cross-acct-src/README.md

 This module creates an IAM role based on the "group_name" variable.
 This should correspond 1:1 with an IAM group though you will need to associate the role with the group outside of this module.
-This module defines the roles this role may assume with a corresponding name defined in "destination_group_role"
+This module defines the roles this role may assume with a corresponding name defined in "destination_group_role".
+This module also enforces MFA as a requirement for role assumption.

 _Philosophical note_: There should be a single account in your AWS organization that manages users and groups.
 In that account, there will be a 1:1 mapping to a group and a role.
 This module creates that role.
 The main purpose of this role will be to manage AssumeRole permissions to multiple other accounts in this AWS organization that have corresponding roles to this group.
 The role defined in this module should be one of those roles that can be assumed by the role in the original user management account.